• Home

 Ask the expert: Paul Inouye knows how to run a business, and when he’s out of the office, the running doesn’t stop.

-While Paul isn’t just a founder and CEO, he also has many hobbies and interests, and he regularly competes in marathons and Ironman races.
+While Paul isn’t just a founder and CEO, he has many hobbies and interests and regularly competes in marathons and Ironman races.
 In addition to staying active, he embraces the idea of pushing himself.
 Paul is here to share his advice and top tips with us.
-Even if you’ve never run a mile, a marathon is still possible.
+A marathon is still possible even if you’ve never run a mile.

-There are a few essential things that you need to have planed before you lace up those sneakers.
+There are a few essential things that you need to plan before you lace up those sneakers.
 Paul is experienced in facing challenges.
-Drawing from his own experience, the CEO and founder, Paul Inouye runs through seven habits he adds to his training program, and you should too.
+Drawing from his own experience, the CEO and founder, Paul Inouye, runs through seven habits he adds to his training program, and you should, too.

 Summary show